flexera-public/rsc/README.md

   -a, --account=ACCOUNT
                    RightScale account ID
   -h, --host=HOST  RightScale login endpoint (e.g. 'us-3.rightscale.com')
-  --email=EMAIL    Login email, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10 --pwd=PWD        Login password, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10 -r, --refreshToken=REFRESHTOKEN
+  --email=EMAIL    Login email, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10 --pwd=PWD        Login password, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10 -r, --refreshToken=REFRESHTOKEN
-                   OAuth refresh token, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10 -s, --accessToken=ACCESSTOKEN
+                   OAuth refresh token, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10 -s, --accessToken=ACCESSTOKEN
-                   OAuth access token, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10 -p, --apiToken=APITOKEN
+                   OAuth access token, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10 -p, --apiToken=APITOKEN
-                   Instance API token, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10 --rl10           Proxy requests through RightLink 10 agent, use --email and --password or use --refreshToken, --accessToken, --apiToken or --rl10
+                   Instance API token, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10 --rl10           Proxy requests through RightLink 10 agent, use --email and --pwd or use --refreshToken, --accessToken, --apiToken or --rl10
   --noAuth         Make unauthenticated requests, used for testing --x1=X1          Extract single value using JSON:select --xm=XM          Extract zero, one or more values using JSON:select and return newline separated list